It’s possible to write code for years without deliberately using delegate

 What Is a `delegate`?

-delegate is a type that represents a method with a specific signature and return type.
+is a type that represents a method with a specific signature and return type.

-The declaration of a delegate looks exactly like the declaration of a method, except with the keyword delegate in front of it.
+The declaration of a delegate looks exactly like the declaration of a method, except with the keyword delegate

 Examples:

-• A delegate representing a method that adds two numbers and returns a result:
+- A delegate representing a method that adds two numbers and returns a result:

 delegate int AddNumbers(int value1, int value2);

-• A delegate representing a method that logs an exception and doesn’t return anything:
+- A delegate representing a method that logs an exception and doesn’t return anything:

 delegate void LogException(Exception ex);

-delegate string FormatAsString<T>(T input);
+:delegate string FormatAsString<T>(T input);

 public delegate int MyDelegate(int x, int y);